-From Equation (11), the contact forces per unit length of an individual slice along the roller–race contact can be calculated.
+From Equation (15), the contact force per unit length of an individual slice along the roller–race contact can be calculated.
 This is valid if there is no separation of the bodies, i.e., the contact deformation does not become negative (δs>0).